steve8708/compylr/README.md

 Compiles angular apps to run on any server, regardless of language or platform, with server side rendering, SEO support, route logic sharing, and state persistence.
 Maximum performance, minimal load times, optimal development efficiency, 100% SEO support

+## Purpose
+* Write your angular app, auto compile to your backend, never think about SEO again.
+* Maximum performance (don't run a bunch of frontend-specific code just to render your templates for faster loadtimes and SEO)
+* Backend agnostic

 ## How it works
 * 100% automatic - configure your routes, compile your app, enjoy.
 * Compiles Angular Templates to Handlebars Templates